-As noted previously, Scottish-based organisations have traditionally been relatively successful at winning such funding.
-In financial terms, Scotland might therefore receive more funding from UK-wide or EU-wide competitions than a Scotland-specific allocation (e.g. based on population), although the Scottish Government would then have relatively little control over funding priorities and decisions.

-Note that a UK-wide scheme (as well as a Scottish scheme) could take into account issues such as the promotion of research and development in disadvantaged regions, in addition to scientific quality and overall costs and benefits.
-However, the UK will have less influence on the priorities and design of future EU schemes from outside the EU even if it takes part in these schemes.
+As noted previously, Welsh-based organisations have traditionally been relatively unsuccessful at winning such funding from the EU.
+In financial terms, Wales might therefore receive less funding from UK-wide or EU-wide competitions than a Wales-specific allocation (e.g. based on population).
+Note, however that a UK-wide scheme (as well as a Welsh scheme) could take into account issues such as the promotion of research and development in disadvantaged regions, in addition to scientific quality and overall costs and benefits.